-Complications with the design or implementation of our new enterprise resource planning system could adversely impact our business and operations.
+Complications with the design or implementation of our new enterprise resource planning ("ERP") system could adversely impact our business and operations.

 We rely extensively on information systems and technology to manage our business and summarize operating results.
-We are in the process of the implementation of a new enterprise resource planning ("ERP") system.
+In 2019, we implemented a new ERP system.
 This ERP system has replaced and will continue to replace our existing operating and financial systems.
 The ERP system is designed to accurately maintain our financial records, enhance operational functionality and provide timely information to our management team related to the operation of the business.
+Even though we have completed the first phase of implementation, we continue to replace additional systems with the ERP system.
 The ERP system implementation process has required, and will continue to require, the investment of significant personnel and financial resources.
-We may not be able to successfully implement the ERP system without experiencing delays, increased costs and other difficulties.
-If we are unable to successfully design and implement the new ERP system as planned, it could have a material adverse effect on our business, financial condition and results of operations.
-Additionally, if we do not effectively implement the ERP system as planned or the ERP system does not operate as intended, the effectiveness of our internal control over financial reporting could be adversely affected or our ability to assess those controls adequately could be delayed.
+In the operation of the ERP system and additional phases of implementation we may have technical issues that could cause delays, increased costs and other difficulties.
+If we are unable to successfully operate the new ERP system, it could have a material adverse effect on our business, financial condition and results of operations.
+Additionally, if we do not effectively operate the ERP system, the effectiveness of our internal control over financial reporting could be adversely affected or our ability to assess those controls adequately could be delayed.